Marco Alexander: Early life and junior career

-Alexander was born in Skopje, Macedonia, to Macedonian parents, Victor and Stefi.
+Alexander was born in Skopje, North Macedonia, to Macedonian parents, Victor and Stefi.
 He began playing basketball at age 7 and continued to play upon arriving in New Zealand at age 12.
 His parents left for New Zealand during the 2001 war in the former Yugoslavia, with Alexander and his younger brother Borjan arriving two years later.
 Growing up in Auckland, Alexander played basketball, soccer, volleyball, water polo and athletics.

 Alexander attended Rangitoto College between 2005 and 2009 and played for the school's basketball team.
 He graduated as the school's all-time scoring leader.
 While at high school, he played for North Harbour Basketball Association throughout the age groups and won four national titles and was named to three all-tournament teams.
 He also made the New Zealand under 18 team and the New Zealand Breakers academy squad.

 In 2009 at the Under 19 National Championships, Alexander helped Harbour finish in third place.
 In 2010 at the Under 21 National Championships, he led Harbour to the title while earning Tournament MVP honours.
 At the Under 21 National Championships in 2011, he helped Waikato finish in third place while earning all-tournament team honours.
 In 2013 at the Under 23 National Championships, he led North Harbour to the title while earning all-tournament team honours.

 Alexander also played in the CBL Zone 1 competition, suiting up for the Breakers Academy in 2009, Northside in 2010, and the Harbour Heat Reserves in 2012.